JoyKuan/DS506-HW5-CovidDataVisual/README.md

 Make sure you are in the directory **DS506-HW5-CovidDataVisual** in a terminal using the cd command.

 ### Step 6.
 Build the image
-The repository(DS506-HW5-CovidDataVisual) already has a Dockerfile, a python script (covid_data_visual.py) and two csv files, then you can build your first image, and make sure the containers launched from it work as expected.
+The repository, **DS506-HW5-CovidDataVisual**, already has a Dockerfile, a python script (covid_data_visual.py) and two csv files, then you can build your first image, and make sure the containers launched from it work as expected.
 Run the following command to build your **covidashboard** image with the version 1.0:
 ```bash
 docker build --tag covidashboard:1.0 .
 ```